gosling-lang/gosling-docs/Documentation.md

 },
 ...
 ```
-### BED

 ### Vector (HiGlass)
 ### CSV

 ## Data Transform
-Gosling supports data transform by applying a set of filters to the input data.
+Gosling supports data transform through a set of data filters.
 Only data points that pass the tests in all filters will be visualized.